mnit-rtmc/iris/docs/natch.md

 newest.

 When a vehicle leaves a detector, the __message ID__ is incremented as a 4-digit hex value.
-A `ds` message is added to the buffer, and the *buffer timer* is reset.
+A `ds` message is added to the buffer, and if the *buffer timer* is not already running, it is started.

 When a `DS` is received from IRIS, the __message ID__ is compared with the oldest `ds` message in the buffer.
 If it matches, the poll is an ACK, otherwise